Skip to main content

 Home mover, average UK£300,000£5,000£4,600£4,500

-These are approximations based on 2026/27 published rates.
-Scotland is notably more expensive for properties above ~£350,000 due to higher mid-band rates.
+These figures are computed from the published 2026/27 band tables used by this calculator (current at last review, April 2026).
+Scotland is notably more expensive for properties above around £350,000 due to higher mid-band LBTT rates.
 Wales has the most generous nil-rate band (£225,000) but no first-time buyer relief.
+Confirm your exact bill with HMRC, Revenue Scotland, the Welsh Revenue Authority, or your conveyancer before relying on any figure.

 Common Mistakes